Noahliberty/Control-Delete/README.md

 Welcome to my repo

 This app is a Node.js app using HTML, CSS, & JS.
+I used Semantic UI to style.
 I also used git(obviously haha) & Heroku to Deploy.

 It utilizes the "Hubspot Forms API" to collect information from a sign up and deliver the information to the Hubspot CRM via API in JSON format.
 It also includes a Hubspot tracking code.